AICDEV/fivesec-nginx/README.md

 Since the certificate is self-signed, you may need to manually trust it.
 Once logged in, create an index pattern for `webserver-logs`—this is where your Nginx logs will appear.

+## Addional Help
+If you need help/have question, feel free to get in touch with us at every time (https://fivesec.de) :-)